JanHerca/urantiapedia/output/wikijs/en/article/Dominique_Ronfet/Promets_moi.md

 First with the shepherd:<br>
 <br>
 — “Tell me, why do we always thirst for fire?<br>
-You who know how to guide wandering bodies, do you know the answer? "<br>
+You who know how to guide wandering bodies, do you know the answer? ”<br>
 <br>
 — “Do you want to expand your house or supply its fire?”<br>
 The shepherd replied laconically.<br>
 <br>
-#Next to the miller:<br>
+Next to the miller:<br>
 — “What bread will satisfy me?”<br>
 <br>
 — “The bread of life will not stop your hunger.<br>
 And that's good.
-Otherwise, love your loaf."<br>
+Otherwise, love your loaf.”<br>
 Was the miller's response.<br>
 <br>
 Finally, with the teacher:<br>